Introduction

 The only downside is that it’s a little on the pricey side, and a 10-pound box is a lot of hay, so it might be better suited for multi-rabbit homes because it does lose its freshness after a while.
 Still, Apollo and Athena absolutely love this stuff, and it’s a really high-quality, all-natural, fresh hay.

-Next up is best oat hay, and I went with Oxbow Oat Hay, which costs start $7.42 for a 15-ounce bag.
+Next up is oat hay for rabbits, and I went with Oxbow Oat Hay, which costs start $7.42 for a 15-ounce bag.
 Oat hay has a lot of fiber and protein, and the hollow stalks contain raw oats, which bunnies love.

 It’s not a very large bag, but there’s a lot of hay packed in there, and the bag is re-sealable to keep it fresh.
 Even though oat hay is a good source of fiber and protein, it’s also a little high in fat, so it might be better to give your bunnies only once in a while or as a special treat.
 Apollo and Athena really enjoyed this hay and ate a lot of it.
 It’s not a very fragrant hay, but they knew something special was happening and came running as soon as I opened the bag.